-The Company's corporate governance statement in relation to the QCA Code can be viewed on the Company's investor webpage at http://www.adamsplc.co.uk/content/investors/corporate-governance.asp.
+The Company's corporate governance statement in relation to the QCA Code is fully set out on the Company's investor webpage at www.adamsplc.co.uk/content/investors/corporate-governance.

 Statement of Directors' responsibilities

 The Directors are responsible for preparing the Directors' Report and the financial statements in accordance with applicable law and regulations.